Rebekkah Brunson

-Rebekkah Brunson (born December 11, 1981) is an American basketball coach, currently an assistant coach with the Minnesota Lynx of the Women's National Basketball Association (WNBA).
-Brunson is a former forward for the Lynx and is the only player to win 5 WNBA championships.
-She held the WNBA record for rebounding, which she ceded to Lynx's center Sylvia Fowles in 2020.
+Rebekkah Brunson (born December 11, 1981) is an American basketball coach and broadcast analyst.
+She is currently an assistant coach with the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+Brunson is a former forward for the Lynx and is the only player to win five WNBA championships.
+She held the WNBA record for rebounding, which she ceded to Lynx center Sylvia Fowles in 2020.

-Brunson was born in Washington, D.C. and attended Oxon Hill High School in Maryland.
+Brunson was born in Washington, D.C., and attended Oxon Hill High School in Maryland.
 Brunson graduated from Georgetown University in 2004 as its women's basketball program's all-time leading rebounder.
 She also played on the U.S. team in the 2003 Pan American Games.